AtlasOfLivingAustralia/documentation/wiki/development/codeReviews.md

   1. Use types where they are known - this helps explain what the code does by saying what types it expects/returns (it also helps the IDE provide code insight and autocompletion)
 1. Do not check in commented or dead code (unused)!
 1. Do not copy & paste code!
 Refactor it into a reusable form.
+1. Do not include implementation details in names - i.e. do not call methods "ajaxSomething" because it may not always be used via ajax; do not call a variable "googleMap" because the implementation might change to another provider (e.g. Leaflet).
+1. When using Leaflet or Google maps, do not assume that the map container will always have a fixed id of "map" - this would limit you to 1 map per page.
+  1. NEVER assign the map to a global variable: ```window.alaMap = map``` is WRONG.
+  1. You are tying the hands of anyone who comes along later and wants/needs to use more than 1 map per page.
+1. Do not use global variables - scope your code properly.

 ## Code Style